kienpt2702/MazeSolver/README.md

 ## Input
 Program will read maze data from standard input (keyboard).
-You can directly enter the input from your keyboard.
-However, you can make plain text files that contains separate test maze datasets.
+User can directly enter the input from your keyboard.
+However, user can make plain text files that contains separate test maze datasets.
 Open a text editor and type in the test data (see example below).
-You can then "redirect standard input" from a file into your program.
+User can then "redirect standard input" from a file into your program.
 Here is an example of using input redirection:

 ```text
 prompt$ java mazeapp < test1.txt